DataDog/documentation/content/en/security/detection_rules/_index.md

 ### Clone a rule

+Cloning a rule is helpful if you wish to duplicate an existing rule and lightly modify settings to cover other areas of detection.
+For example, you could duplicate a log detection rule and modify it from **Threshold** to **Anomaly** to add a new dimension to threat detection using the same queries and triggers.

 To clone a rule, click the vertical three-dot menu and select **Clone rule**.

 ### Delete a rule

 Rule deletion is only available for custom rules.
-To remove a default rule, you must [disable it](#enable-or-disable-rules).

 To delete a custom rule, click the vertical three-dot menu and select **Delete rule**.

-### View generated signals

-To view the security signals for a rule in the [Signals Explorer][6], click the vertical three-dot menu and select **View generated signals**.
-This is useful when correlating signals across multiple sources by rule, or when completing an audit of rules.

-To view the security signals for a rule by querying the rule's ID in the [Signals Explorer][6], click the vertical three-dot menu and select **View generated signals**.
-This is useful when correlating signals across multiple sources by rule, or when completing an audit of rules.

-#### Rule and generated signal options

-Click on the three dot menu, next to the rule toggle, and select any of the provided options: Edit, Clone, Delete, or View generated signals.

-- Click **Edit** to update queries, adjust triggers, manage notifications, or adjust rule configuration.
-  -  **Note**: You can only edit an out-of-the-box (OOTB) rule by first cloning the rule, and then modifying the rule.
-To edit a default rule, click **Edit** and scroll to the bottom of the rule configuration page.
-Click **Clone**, and then modify the rule.
-- Cloning a rule is helpful if you wish to duplicate an existing rule and lightly modify settings to cover other areas of detection.
-For example, you could duplicate a log detection rule and modify it from **Threshold** to **Anomaly** to add new dimension to threat detection using the same queries and triggers.
-- The delete option is **only** available for custom rules.
-You cannot delete an out-of-the-box (OOTB) rule as they are native to the platform.
-To permanently delete a custom rule, click **Delete**.
-To disable an OOTB rule, click the disable toggle.
-- Click **View generated signals** to pivot to the [Signals Explorer][6] and query by a rule's ID.
-This is useful when correlating signals across multiple sources by rule, or when completing an audit of rules.
+**Note**: To remove a default rule, you must [disable it](#enable-or-disable-rules).

 ### Restrict edit permissions